-So, figure your dates and put them on a wall planner where you can see them.
+So, figure out your dates and put them on a wall planner where you can see them.
 Don’t leave yourself short of dates.
 No one knows how days in the future pan out.
 You could be unwell, injured, who knows, so plan accordingly.

 When you register you get four scores for free to send to colleges.
 Most consider not sending these.
-The reason is that you are not able to see these four scores until after they are sent to the college.
+The reason is that you are not able to see these four scores until after they are sent to college.